Henauxg/ghx_proc_gen/README.md

 ## Coordinate systems & axis

 `ghx_proc_gen` uses a **right-handed** coordinate system.
-However, the rotation axis used to create model variations is up to you.
-When using `Cartesian3D`, it defaults to `Y+` and can be customized on a `RulesBuilder`.
-When using `Cartesian2D`, the rotation axis is fixed to `Z+` [*[documentation](https://docs.rs/ghx_proc_gen/latest/ghx_proc_gen/generator/rules/struct.RulesBuilder.html)*].
+But the rotation axis used to create model variations can vary:
+- When using `Cartesian3D`, it defaults to `Y+` and can be customized on a `RulesBuilder`.
+- When using `Cartesian2D`, the rotation axis is fixed to `Z+` [*[documentation](https://docs.rs/ghx_proc_gen/latest/ghx_proc_gen/generator/rules/struct.RulesBuilder.html)*].

 *For Bevy, see the [Unofficial bevy Cheatbook](https://bevy-cheatbook.github.io/fundamentals/coords.html).*

 ## Connections

-As seen in the quickstart, socket connections are declared through a `SocketCollection` [*[documentation](https://docs.rs/ghx_proc_gen/latest/ghx_proc_gen/generator/socket/struct.SocketCollection.html)*].
+As seen in the quickstart, socket connections are declared with a `SocketCollection` [*[documentation](https://docs.rs/ghx_proc_gen/latest/ghx_proc_gen/generator/socket/struct.SocketCollection.html)*].

-Do note that sockets connections situated on your rotation axis should be handled differently if they are to be used on a model that can have rotations variations.
+Note that sockets connections situated **on** your rotation axis should be handled differently if they are used on a model with generated rotations variations.

 <p align="center"><img alt="socket_compatibility" src="docs/assets/socket_compatibility.png"></p>

-Rotating Model 2 in the above figures causes its top socket(s) (here `B`) to be different(s).
+Rotating Model 2 in the above figure causes its top socket (here `B`) to be different.
 For this example, we could use:
 ```rust
   // a socket `B` can only be connected to another `B` if their **relative** rotation is 0°
   sockets.add_constrained_rotated_connection(B, vec![ModelRotation::Rot0], vec![B]);
 ```
-Let's imagine that Model 1 and 2 had different sockets declarations on their top and bottom respectively, and that these sockets were only compatible when their relative rotation is 0° or 180°:
+Let's imagine that Model 1 and 2 had different sockets declarations on their top and bottom respectively, and that these sockets were only compatible when their relative rotation was 0° or 180°:
 ```rust
   // a socket `model_2_top` can only be connected to another `model_1_bottom`
   // if their **relative** rotation is 0° or 180°